xeolabs/xeoengine-book/first_example.md

 # First Example

-In this first tutorial we'll create the spinning torus shown in the screenshot below.
+In this first example we'll create the spinning torus shown in the screenshot below.
 To show how scenes are dynamically editable, we'll create it incrementally: first we'll create the basic torus entity, then set it spinning, and then add texture.

 <a href="http://xeoengine.org/examples/#materials_fresnel_specular"><img src="http://xeoengine.org/assets/images/torus.png" width="500px"></a>